Overview

 The use of colour in the code snippet is minimal but it is important to ensure that any text and background colours meet minimum contrast requirements to ensure readability.

-2.4.4 - Link Purpose
+2.4.4 - Link purpose

 Provide clear and concise link text